Seb943/scrapeOP/README.md

 # scrapeOP
 A python package for scraping oddsportal.com

 Oddportal.com [1] is a tremendous website containing both historical and future betting odds concerning a wide range of sports and bookamers.
-With the emergence of sports analytics and machine learning, it has become possible for anyone to create data-based betting strategies, taking into considerations both market-related figures (odds values, variations, differentials between bookmakers) and sport-related metrics of performance of any team.
-In order to perform this task, the very minimal data required is the historical results and betting odds (closing odds are usually preferred) which you can then use to create Machine Learning and Deep Learning models to infer probabilities of victories, and to analyze wheteher or not any given team is being undervalued or overvalued by any fiven bookmaker.
-The oddsportal website is one of the largest publicly open odds database, however its format and architecture are not very pleasing to deal with, therefore one need a bit of time to build tools to collect the data on their website.
-This package offers a comprehensive interface (sort of unofficial API) to collect odds and save the data into a comprehensive csv format. <br />
+This repository contains :
+1 .
+A set of functions to scrape whatever league you wish : simply clone the repository and open the FinalScraper.py script 2 .
+A repository DATA containing multiple leagues data scraped onto the website<br />

 Functionalities :
 - Multiple sports supported : soccer, basketball, esports, darts, tennis, baseball, rugby, american football [list to be expanded soon!]